jefreybulla/beautiful-api/README.md

 # beautiful-api
+This repo shows how to use Supertest for API testing and how to add a sanity check to confirm that the server is live.

-This is a simple API that uses Supertest for integration testing.
+This Node app is an API to add notes.
 It follows an example provided in this [blogpost](https://medium.com/@adrianpothuaud/why-you-should-think-twice-before-using-supertest-in-your-api-integration-tests-327f86010fcf)

 To run:
 ```